jpvelez/transit-future/_posts/2011-11-29-south-suburban-art.md

 section: southsuburbs
 ---

-## ART Lines will bring speedy, frequent bus service to major streets.
+## Arterial Rapid Transit (ART) Lines will bring speedy, frequent bus service to major streets.

-## They have new, high-speed buses, special stations, and can turn the traffic light green
+## They have new, high-speed buses, special stations, and can turn the stoplights green.

-## Plus, they can jump ahead of traffic jams at major intersections.
+## Unlike BRT, they don't have dedicated road lanes.